yaochenzhu/MMVED/README.md

 # MMVED: Multimodal Variational Encoder Decoder Framework for Micro Video Popularity Prediction

 *Note!!!
 Please refers to [[here]](https://github.com/JennyXieJiayi/HMMVED) for the lastest update of MMVED from me and my colleage!
-The NEW work is super interesting which basically creates a hierarchical and multimodal version of the deep variational information bottleneck.
-It is currently accepted by IEEE TMM.*
+The NEW work is interesting which creates a hierarchical and multimodal version of the deep variational information bottleneck.
+It is accepted by IEEE TMM.*

 This is our implementation of MMVED for micro-video popularity prediction associated with: